Greenville Goodwin: Controversy

 Goodwin classified the Western Apache into five groups (based on his informants' views on dialect and cultural differences): White Mountain, Cibecue, San Carlos, North Tonto, and South Tonto.
 Other anthropologists, such as Albert Schroeder, consider Goodwin's classification inconsistent with pre-reservation cultural divisions.

-Willem de Reuse finds linguistic evidence supporting only three major groupings: White Mountain, San Carlos, and Dilzhe’e (Tonto), with San Carlos as the most divergent dialect and Dilzhe’e a remnant intermediate member of a dialect continuum previously spanning the Western Apache language and Navajo.
+Willem de Reuse finds linguistic evidence supporting only three major groupings: White Mountain, San Carlos, and Dilzhe'e (Tonto), with San Carlos as the most divergent dialect and Dilzhe'e a remnant intermediate member of a dialect continuum previously spanning the Western Apache language and Navajo.

 Personal life

-In 1936 Goodwin met and married Janice Thompson (called Jan).
-They named their one son Neil.
+In 1936 Goodwin met and married Janice "Jan" Thompson.
+They had one son, Neil.

-Sickly his entire life, Goodwin suffered from chronic tuberculosis, which then had no cure.
+During his lifetime, Goodwin had chronic tuberculosis, which then had no cure.
 Goodwin died in 1940 at the age of 32 in Los Angeles, from complications of a brain tumor.
 He was buried in Tucson, Arizona.

 In 1988 the son Neil Goodwin directed a film documentary based on his father's study of the Apache.
 It was "Geronimo and the Apache Resistance" (1988), produced as an episode of the PBS series, The American Experience.
-In addition, Neil Goodwin has published two books on his father's work: The Apache Diaries: A Father-Son Journey (2002) and the collection, Like a Brother: Grenville Goodwin's Apache Years, 1929-1938 (2004).
+In addition, Neil Goodwin has published two books on his father's work: The Apache Diaries: A Father–Son Journey (2002) and the collection, Like a Brother: Grenville Goodwin's Apache Years, 1929–1938 (2004).